BenjaminDoran/motif-paper/sections/paper-methodology.md

 However, we run into an issue when recursing to the left or right of the modal interval.
 If there is only one modal peak, following the pseudo code from above, we will return an interval cutting off a large portion of the peak's tails.
 The solution to expanding the modal interval that Maurus and Plant developed is to "mirror" the data, such that if our data is `[1, 2, 3]` the mirrored dataset is `[-2, -1, 0, 1, 2]`.
 What this means is that when we are recursing to the left or right and we know we have found a single peak, we will perform the dip test on a bimodal mirror-set of the data to extract the whole peak.

-Data mirroring becomes a problem when applied to histogram data because the specific algorithm Maurus and Plant use sorts by value.
+Data mirroring becomes a problem when applied to histogram data because the specific mirroring algorithm Maurus and Plant use sorts by value.
 To allow histogram data, We replaced this with own mirror function that flips the data by index rather than value.

 ```pseudocode
 if flip_left: